apostrophecms/docs/docs/tutorials/creating-a-text-replacement-extension.md

 </AposCodeBlock>

 The `replacementEmojis.js` file in the `lib` folder contains each of those rules as an array of objects.
 Each object has two properties.
 The `find` property takes a regular expression pattern matching the characters that should be replaced within the editor as the user types.
 The `replace` property takes a string that contains the character(s) that should replace the matched string.
+Note that any special characters, like in the `replace` string need to be escaped.

 ```javascript
 const Smilie = Extension.create({